We are making halwa out of sweet potatoes today!

 - Open the valve to quick release pressure.

 - Add the ghee, stir, then add the roasted besan, sugar, raisins and ground cardamom.
-Stir this continuously for 10 minutes – it’ll be a bit of an arm workout.
+Stir this continuously for 10 minutes or until the halwa comes together – it’ll be a bit of an arm workout.
 A fun workout though!

 - Garnish with nuts and serve warm.